 We follow a similar schedule each day that goes something like this:

 It’s a simple strategy for island enjoyment that has served me well over the years.

 Beach Day #2 – Psarou Beach

-The next day, to mix it up a little bit and give Shannon a chance to see another beach, we decided to visit Psarou beach instead.
-It’s also a perfectly gorgeous beach, but all things considered, I’d stick with Platis Gialos in the future.
+The next day, to mix it up a little bit and give Shannon a chance to see another beach, we decide to visit Psarou Beach.

 Though I’ve seen so much more of the world now since that first trip abroad, Mykonos will always have a special place in my heart.
-It’s the island that started it all for me and one I know I’ll return to for years to come.
+It’s the island that started it all for me and I know I’ll continue to return for years to come.